Skip to main content Skip to footer

 Development teams structure releases around critical technical milestones:

-• Feature code freeze: the deadline after which no new features can be added to the current release candidate.
+• Feature code freeze: The deadline after which no new features can be added to the current release candidate.

-• QA testing completion: confirmation that all critical bugs have been identified and resolved.
+• QA testing completion: Confirmation that all critical bugs have been identified and resolved.

-• Staging environment deployment: the release is successfully pushed to a pre-production environment for final validation.
+• Staging environment deployment: The release is successfully pushed to a pre-production environment for final validation.

-• Production go-live: the software is available to end-users.
+• Production go-live: The software is available to end-users.

 Construction project phase milestones